Thovi98/withings-sync_ynh/doc/POST_INSTALL.md

+Congrats for the installation!

-After installation, you have to initalise withings-sync by doing:
+Now, you have to initalise withings-sync by doing:

 ```
  __INSTALL_DIR__/venv/bin/withings-sync